zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 ### Room 2

-More info about the talks/workshops coming soon.Alternative Gift Wrapping
+More info about the talks/workshops coming soon.

 #### 11:00 -- 12:00 <br/> Zero Waste with Kids <a name="zero"></a>